 For me personally, I owe it to your Mommy who stood by me when I left a lucrative accounting career and went into the civil service to pursue my ‘calling’.
 I owe it to your Mommy for working hard to ease the financial load so that we can provide you with a more comfortable life – to go on trips to see the world, to attend concerts and musicals and all the special experiences which will hone your potential.
 I owe it to your Mommy for having to sometimes knock some sense into me to see beyond the immediate…

 The world believes in the ring, the shoes and the handbag.
-But I thank God that your Mommy is a woman who knows that the value of her esteem is not measured by any tangible possessions…, life’s invaluable experiences and relationships we nurture and hold dear.
+But I thank God that your Mommy is a woman who knows that any tangible possessions do not measure the value of her esteem…, life’s invaluable experiences and relationships we nurture and hold dear.
 This is what it means when Mommy and Daddy say we love each other.
 Through this love, we hope you will know how much we love you too and hopefully and prayerfully, you will also experience the same kind of love, if not a richer one, one day.

 Always and forever with love,

 Extracted from Princess Dana Diaries.
-Read the full post www.ourprincessdana.com/2014/02/the-ring-shoes-and-handbag-valentines.html.
+Read the full post ourprincessdana.com.